-If you enjoyed Sheepshead but are looking for card games that use a standard deck and are slightly easier to pick up and play, then consider taking a look at the Go Fish rules if playing with younger players or the Horse Race game rules if playing with other adults.
+If you enjoyed Sheepshead but are looking for card games that use a standard deck and are slightly easier to pick up and play, then consider taking a look at the Go Fish rules if playing with younger players or the Horse Race game rules and Piquet card game rules if playing with other adults.

 However, if the challenge of Sheepshead appeals to you and you would like more games just as tricky, be sure to read up on the Pinochle rules, Nines card game rules, Big 2 rules, Sueca rules and the Tripoley rules too.